-• All candidates will take a 50-question test comprised of various types of questions (multiple choice, true/false, and/or fill-in-the-blank/short answer) regarding facts about FCCLA.
+• All candidates will take a 50-question multiple choice test regarding facts about FCCLA.
 If there are more than 65 candidates, the test will cut the number to 65 based on the highest test scores of all candidates.

 Phase 1: Nominating Committee